 2. A pro WeChat business user tip is influencer marketing.
 Collaborate closely with suitable KOLs, KOCs, and Wanghong to promote your brand in China.
 Influencers in China are often idolized and engage their fans and followers with catchy content, live streaming, tutorials, and more.
 Your private WeChat account is ideal for this as the communication is more personalized and targeted.

 4. You can also use the translation feature in WeChat to learn a few words in Chinese.
 Your current and potential new business partners will appreciate your effort.
 And you will be one step closer to building a good Guanxi.

 5. To establish yourself in a new niche, expand your business and discuss your niche with other industry experts and professionals, you can work on getting invitations for business development/networking related Group Chats.
 Ask your Chinese friends and colleagues for tips as there is no search function for group chats as they are very topic-specific and rather private as described above.

 6. Use the WeChat scan function to scan business accounts that you want to follow – suppliers, partners, and competitors.

 Congratulations, now you know how to use WeChat.
-From Chats and Contacts to Discover and Me – you are now a WeChat expert.
+From Chats and Contacts to Discover and Me – you are now an expert.
 Use this knowledge to connect with business suppliers and partners like KOL influencers in China as well as a large ready-to-buy Chinese audience in mainland China and around the world.

-Are you ready to boost your business on WeChat and conquer the Chinese market?
+Are you ready to boost your business and conquer the Chinese market?
 Speak to the China experts at Tenba Group to unlock opportunities for your company in the Middle Kingdom through the power of digital marketing.
 Get your FREE consultation today!